AverageMarcus/blog/src/posts/2021-05-11-yaml-key-spaces.md

 }
 ```

 Depending on the library used, varying results can be generated.
-For example, [yamlonline](https://yamlonline.com/) returns the following for the same input:
+For example, yamlonline (update: website no longer online) returns the following for the same input:

 ```json
 {